 The first part of our assessment looked at the Turbo Scrub’s raw cleaning power.
 To simulate several years of bathroom neglect, we created an artificial soap scum comprising synthetic human body oil, carbon black, calcium chloride and dissolved soap.
 The resulting paste is then baked on to a dozen small white tiles.

-Once the tiles dried and the scum hardened, we went flat-tack at the tiles with a sponge and Ajax Professional Power Cleaner (the top performer in our 2016 bathroom cleaner test).
+Once the tiles dried and the scum hardened, we went flat-tack at the tiles with a sponge and Ajax Professional Power Cleaner.
 On average, it took a little over a minute to clean a tile.

 We then swapped the sponge for the Turbo Scrub.
 We were impressed as the powered brush produced a spotless tile in half the time.
 The handle needed to be pressed firmly and moved in small circles over the tile, but it was a much more relaxed process than cleaning with the sponge.
 Overall, a result that shows the brush significantly improves your cleaning power.